S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Bring people together to co-create proposals in response to organizational drivers: tap collective intelligence, build sense of ownership and increase engagement and accountability.**

 There are many ways to co-create proposals.
-They typicallyfollow a similar pattern:
+They typically follow a similar pattern:

 1. Agree on the driver (or problem / opportunity / need)
 2. Explore the topic and understand constraints